Chapter 7: Scaling Up#

 🧪 Test Your Knowledge#

-Test whether BMI differs across the four education groups using ANOVA. (a) State H₀ and H₁. (b) Run ANOVA and Tukey’s HSD. (c) Calculate η² and interpret. (d) Based on the pattern, does education appear to be a social determinant of BMI in this cohort?
+Test whether body mass index (BMI) differs across the four education groups using ANOVA. (a) State \(H_0\) and \(H_1\). (b) Run the ANOVA and Tukey’s HSD. (c) Calculate \(\eta^2\) and interpret it. (d) Based on the pattern, does education appear to be a social determinant of BMI in this cohort?

 Show Solution